rngcntr/janusbench/README.md

     make storage=<...>
     ```
     The same syntax applies to all subsequent commands.
-3. Start the gremlin client (and the backend services in the background)
+3. Start a gremlin client (and the backend services in the background)
     ```sh
     make storage=<...> index=<...> run
     ```
+    Multiple gremlin clients can be started by running this command concurrently from different terminals.
+All required backends will be started once only.
+Therefore, all concurrent gremlin clients will communicate with the same JanusGraph instances and share the same data.
 4. Stop all services
     ```sh
     make storage=<...> index=<...> stop